lmg8/Itinerary-App/README.md

 # PLACE SEARCH

 After a user has searched for a location (For this demo, search for "Toronto"), they can either view details of the location or they can add to their itinerary.
 The view button gives a more detailed view of the location.
 The add to itinerary button will send to the database.
-You will not see any difference in your itinerary right now because the itinerary is hardcoded in.

 # USER SEARCH

-After a user has been searched (For this demo, search for "Kate"), they can view their profile, add them as a friend or block them.
-Currently, we only lead to one user regardless of which user is selected.
-This is because the user viewed should be retrieved from the database server.
-Since there is no database right now, we route to a hard coded user just to show what that button will eventually do.
+After a user has been searched (For this demo, search for "Kate"), they can view their profile or add them as a friend.

 # USER SETTINGS